BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/README.md

 > **Please note**: this Lab depends on the steps executed in the [Transformation](../01_ingestion_with_glue/README.md) LAB;
 > In case you didn't finish that one yet, now is the time :)

-At this stage we have Glue Jobs configured to covert our raw data into Parquet.
+At this stage we have Glue Jobs configured to convert our raw data into Parquet.
 We should be able to observe 2 main folders in our data-lake bucket (raw and curated).

 ![data-lake with raw and curated](./img/orchestration/s3_raw_and_curated.png)